varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 {prf:ref}`algo-vector-addition` may not be the _best_ way to implement vector (or matrix) addition or subtraction operations.
 Many modern programming languages and libraries, e.g., [the Numpy library in Python](https://numpy.org) or [Julia](https://julialang.org), support _vectorization_, i.e., special operators that encode element-wise addition, subtraction or other types of element-wise operations without the need to write `for` loops.

 In [Julia](https://julialang.org), you can use the vectorized `.+` operator for element-wise addition, while element-wise subtraction can be encoded with the `.-` operator.
 Vectorized code typically executes faster than naive implementations such as {prf:ref}`algo-vector-addition` because the _vectorization_ takes advantage of advanced techniques to improve performance.

+##### Additional information on vectorization
+* [Vectorized operations in NumPy](https://www.geeksforgeeks.org/vectorized-operations-in-numpy/).
+[NumPy](https://numpy.org) is a Python scientific computing package.
+It is a Python library that provides multidimensional array objects and routines for fast operations on arrays.
+* [Vectorized operations in Julia](https://docs.julialang.org/en/v1/manual/functions/#man-vectorized) are included in the standard library.
+The standard library already defines common operators such as addition `.+`, subtraction `.-`, multiplication `.*`, and power `.^`.
+However, the [broadcasting](https://docs.julialang.org/en/v1/manual/arrays/#Broadcasting) paradigm allows you to write your own vectorized operations.

 ### Multiplication operations